 People with OSA stop breathing briefly more than 5 times per hour during sleep and have one or more of the following:

-People with upper airway resistance syndrome have excessive daytime sleepiness or other symptoms but do not have all the features required to diagnose OSA.
+People with upper airway resistance syndrome have excessive daytime sleepiness or other symptoms but do not have all the features required for doctors to diagnose OSA.

 Although snoring itself has no adverse effects, people who have OSA have an increased risk of high blood pressure, stroke, and heart disorders.

 For doctors, the main goal is identifying people who are at high risk of OSA.
 Most people who snore do not have OSA.
 However, most people with OSA do snore.

 People with warning signs should see a doctor at some point because testing may be needed.
 Timing of the appointment is not critical and can be when mutually convenient.